Image

 A bond fee is much lower—a fraction of the bond amount.
 Bond fees may change based on competition and demand.
 Make sure to ask your surety company what the bond fee is.

-The bond amount is generated based on your BN9 (your overall nine-digit business number).
 In CARM, a minimum bond amount must be allocated to each BN15 (RM Import Program).
-The security is easier to allocate to each RM once you have your bond in place.

 For any importers exceeding the minimum bond threshold, the CBSA has proposed a bond equal to 50% of the highest monthly duties, taxes, and fees (including GST) for a single month, from their past 12-month history.

-Customs release will still be done by customs brokers and customs-authorized couriers in the same manner as it is done today, however, importers must have their own financial security in place to participate in the RPP in CARM.
+Customs brokers and customs-authorized couriers will still do customs release in the same manner as it is done today.
+However, importers must have their own financial security in place to participate in RPP.

 How to secure a surety bond (customs bond)?